Fast Frequency-Domain Effective Fly-By Waveforms: Fast Fourier Waveforms

 \item Cancel the exponential growth in $\gamma$ with the exponential decay in ${\cal{A}}$. \item Combine the previous steps together to create the waveform polarizations, and apply a high frequency cutoff. \end{enumerate} This procedure results in the waveform \begin{widetext}

-\end{widetext} where the ${\cal{J}}_{n}$ and ${\cal{G}}_{1}$ functions are given in Appendix~\ref{2f1-asym}.
+\end{widetext} where the ${\cal{J}}_{n}$ and ${\cal{G}}_{1}$ functions are given in Appendix~\ref{2f1-asym}, and the $\tilde{{\cal{A}}}_{l_{1},l_{2},s}$ are given in Appendix~\ref{amps}.
 Before we provide explicit details of these steps, we will provide the reasoning behind them.

-Our starting point is the realization that $\chi \gg 1$ for most sources of ground based-detectors, and that $X$ scales like $v^{-5}$ and is in the range $X \in (-\infty, 0]$.
+Our starting point is the realization that $\chi \gg 1$ since $F_{\rm rr} \ll 10$ Hz for most sources of ground based-detectors, and that $X$ scales like $v^{-5}$ and is in the range $X \in (-\infty, 0]$.
 The former of these implies that we can work in an asymptotic expansion about $\chi$ being large, while the latter allows us to employ the identity in Eq.~\eqref{eq:2f1-id}.
 While investigating this, we discovered that the identity is only exact numerically when $(a,b)$ are real valued.
 When they are complex, as they are in our application, the identity is only approximate, diverging from the original hypergeometric function on the left hand side of Eq.~\eqref{eq:2f1-id}.
-It is not clear why this divergence happens, but in our application, this produces an exponential growth in the EFB-F2 waveform at sufficiently high frequencies, which is not present in the exact answer (i.e. those generated via numerical evolution of the PN equations of motion).
+This issue is purely numerical, and is not an analytic property of the hypergeometric functions.
+The divergence appears to arise due to both the left and right hand sides of Eq.~\eqref{eq:2f1-id} growing exponentially large, to the point that they are not well estimated at double precision accuracy.
+By evaluating at higher precision using \texttt{mpmath} in \texttt{Python}, the error between the left and right hand sides of Eq.~\eqref{eq:2f1-id} decreases.
+However, going to higher precision slows down the evaluation of the hypergeometric functions, so there is a trade-off between speed and accuracy.
+From a practical standpoint associated with this model, this numerical error produces an exponential growth in the EFB-F2 waveform at sufficiently high frequencies, which is not present in the exact answer (i.e. those generated via numerical evolution of the PN equations of motion).
 To correct for this, we apply a high frequency cutoff to the model, which should not result in a significant loss of power since the bursts exponentially decay in frequency.

 The exact value of the frequency cutoff depends on the parameters of the binary.
 Lower values of the semi-latus rectum, and higher values of the eccentricity, require a cutoff at higher frequencies.
-To determine a suitable cutoff frequency, we generated thirty-five EFB-F2 waveforms and selected the cutoff frequency ``by eye."
+To determine a suitable cutoff frequency, we generated thirty-five EFB-F2 waveforms, located the turning point between exponential decay and exponential growth ``by eye," and selected the cutoff frequency to be 10 Hz below this.
 From this data, we generated a fitting functions of the form